-- Familiarity of the significant legislation relevant to circular economy/ sustainability and an understanding of legislation as a key driver for sustainable business activities. - An understanding of the circular economy and how it relates to new opportunities for industry. - An appreciation of the complexity of legislative, social and political pressures on technological development.
-Accreditation Outcomes (AHEP) MEng:
+- Familiarity of the approach of circular economy to address sustainability concerns and an understanding of engineering as a key driver for sustainable business activities.
+An understanding of the circular economy and how it relates to new opportunities for industry.
+An appreciation of the complexity of legislative, social and political pressures on technological development.